lukenew2/automobile-depreciation/README.md

 <img src="images/best_models_box_plot_scores.png" width="600" height="450"/>
 </p>

-To see what my models errors looked like I graphed predicted values vs actual values.
-If my model was perfect all points would lie on the diagonal.
-My model seemed to perform well for the entire range of values.
+To analyze errors of best model we plot our predicted price against the actual price.
+If all of our points were on the diagonal line that would mean our model is perfect and has an error of 0.

 <p align="center">
 <img src="images/actual_vs_predicted_price.png" width="600" height="450"/>
 </p>

+This looks pretty good our errors are normally distributed opposed to missing low for one region and high for another.
+My model seemed to perform well for the entire range of values.

 ## Conclusion

-In the figure below I plotted my final model's predicted depreciation cost of three different trims of the Acura TLX (in red) along with the cost of the respective lease (in blue).
-The predicted depreciations have 95% confidence intervals shaded in around them.
-As you can see it turns out leasing a car is a lot more expensive than buying and reselling a car in all three cases.
-As always, thanks for viewing the project and I hope it was insightful and enjoyable!
+Now back to the original problem.
+Should you buy or lease your next car?

+Now that we have our final model and performance score on the test set we can use it to predict the prices of Acura TLXs with features corresponding to various leases.
+The leases we use for comparison are from Acura's website.
+Let's look at multiple different lease terms and see what we find out!

 <p align="center">
 <img align="center" src="images/depreciation_vs_cost_of_lease.png" width="1300" height="400"/>
 </p>

+The red line represents the predicted depreciation cost while the blue line represents the cost of the lease.
+The shaded area represents the 95% confidence intervals around our predicted depreciation.
+We see that in all three cases the lease is a lot more expensive.

+You can save up to $10,000 if you choose to buy the car new.
+Leasing happens to be a lot more expensive even for one of the best rated cars.